 The firm offers comprehensive investment management services that are personalized for individual clients.
 These include financial planning, estate planning, retirement planning, investment planning, insurance services and general consulting services.

 The firm’s investment strategies are based on the client's individual circumstances, financial situation, goals, and risk tolerance.

 The Sterling Group

-Rounding out the list of top financial advisors in Pasadena, The Sterling Group works primarily with non-high-net-worth clients ande high-net-worth individuals.
+Rounding out the list of top financial advisors in Pasadena, The Sterling Group works primarily with non-high-net-worth clients and high-net-worth individuals.
 The minimum investment requirement for new clients is generally $1,000,000, which is also subject to a minimum annual fee of $9,500.
-Minimum account size also vary, depending on the investment program.
+Minimum account size also varies, depending on the investment program.
 Technology Enhanced Asset Management (TEAM) accounts require only $5,000, while accounts through the LPL program start at $25,000.
 Sterling clients also pay an annual management fee that is assessed as a percentage of their assets and ranges between 0.25% and 1.75%.

 The Sterling Group Background

-In business since 1990, The Sterling Group merged with another firm in 2000, and is currently owned by C. Hunt Salambier and Michael Hatch.
-Salmabier still works as a financial advisor at the firm.
+In business since 1990, The Sterling Group merged with another firm in 2000 and is currently owned by C. Hunt Salambier, who works as a financial advisor at the firm.

 The Sterling Group Investment Strategy

 The Sterling Group believes, as it notes, that “over the long term, a consistent strategy that is meticulously followed will provide the best opportunity for the best return.”
-When constructing portfolios, it uses stocks, options, fixed income securities, mutual funds, real estate investment trusts, exchange-traded funds (ETFs).
-In certain situations, it may turn to hedge funds, high yield debt, managed futures and other more complex or specialized instruments.
+When constructing portfolios, it uses stocks, options, fixed-income securities, mutual funds, real estate investment trusts, and exchange-traded funds (ETFs).
+In certain situations, it may turn to hedge funds, high-yield debt, managed futures and other more complex or specialized instruments.